 - 1. Students will keep a journal during this course. - 2.
 The instructor will discuss journal writing requirements for this course during orientation week.
 The student's journal will be confidential between the student and the teacher.
-Sharing of any part of the student's writing will only occur when written permission has been given to do so.
+Sharing of any part of the student's writing will only occur when both student and teacher have given written permission.